 2) Go Part-Time

 I didn’t consider teaching part-time as an option when I was thinking of leaving teaching, but I know some teachers who work part-time 2, 3 or 4 days a week and it seems to work for them.
 However, I am also aware of those who work Monday to Thursday and have Friday off… to catch up with marking!
-Read more about this from Anne, who posted about teaching part-time to the Thinking of Leaving Teaching Facebook page.
+Read more about this from Anne, who posted about teaching part-time.

 3) Supply Teaching

-If you have had enough of full-time teaching, try supply teaching.
-I have experienced supply work in both primary schools and secondary schools for a couple of days per week.
-Some have been good and some have been bad.
-But I was in control… if I didn’t want to go back, I didn’t have to.
-Supply teaching gives you the opportunity to see a lot of different schools.
+Supply Teaching gives you the opportunity to see a lot of different schools.
 Many people find that their enthusiasm for teaching is reignited once they discover other schools with good leadership teams.
-A friend, who left to become a supply teacher, told me, “I handed my notice in on the first day back in September.
+A friend, who left a toxic school to become a supply teacher, told me, “I handed my notice in on the first day back in September.
 Haven’t looked back since.
 Not all schools are the same.”
 She has recently found a school she likes and told me, “I’m very happy with my role at the moment and have no plans to move”.

 Supply teaching also puts you in control by giving you the opportunity to apply for non-teaching jobs without having to give a terms notice, which is often a reason why some teachers stay in a teaching job they hate.